Mr-robot28/SAMSTRACK_API/README.md

 # SamsTrack — Student Attendance Management System (REST API)

 A Spring Boot + MySQL REST API for taking and tracking student attendance, with role-based users (admin and faculty) and full CRUD over students, subjects, and attendance records.
-The API is consumed by a separate Angular frontend running on `http://localhost:4200`.
+The API is consumed by a separate React frontend running on `http://localhost:4200`.

 Repo: https://github.com/Mr-robot28/SAMSTRACK_API
 Postman collection: `SAMSTRACK_API.postman_collection.json` (in this repo)